uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Narotemos Winter.md

 ___

 # Soul Inversion
-## Velto Oktae: Sign of the "" - ""
+## Incomplete Velto Oktae: Sign of the "" - ""
 ___

 ___